The Pre-Action Protocol for Debt Claims – in Force from 1 October 2017

 As your professional advisers, it is of course our advice and recommendation that you comply fully with the requirements of the Protocol.
-We are here to protect your business interests and as such would not advise our customers to deviate from the procedure in any way, (unless the reasons are urgent as above).
+We are here to protect your business interests and as such would not advise our clients to deviate from the procedure in any way, (unless the reasons are urgent as above).

 One important message that comes out of this Protocol is the need for the creditor to ensure that it knows exactly who it is contracting with and for its contractual terms and conditions to be as robust and business protective as possible with a view to avoiding the need to become embroiled in potentially protracted and costly litigation.
-Below are some handy hints and tips to help our customers avoid bad debts, irrespective of whether or not you are trading with other commercial entities or businesses and/or with individuals -
+Below are some handy hints and tips to help our clients avoid bad debts, irrespective of whether or not you are trading with other commercial entities or businesses and/or with individuals -